 Achalasia is a rare disorder of the food pipe (oesophagus).
 This can make it difficult to swallow food and drink.
-Symptoms of achalasia may start at any time of life, (see symptoms section below).
+Symptoms of achalasia may start at any time of life.
 If your GP thinks you have achalasia, you will be referred to hospital for tests.

 Normally, the muscles of the oesophagus contract to squeeze food along towards the stomach.
 A ring of muscle at the end of the food pipe then relaxes to let food into the stomach.

 In achalasia, the muscles in the oesophagus don't contract correctly and the ring of muscle can fail to open properly, or doesn't open at all.

 Food and drink cannot pass into the stomach and becomes stuck.
 It is often brought back up.

 Symptoms of achalasia